 - Wrap the dough with cling film and place it in the refrigerator for 15 minutes.

-Make the pumpkin empanadas:
+Make the empanadas

-- Remove the dough from the fridge, divide it into 14 pieces and then flour your hands and roll each piece into a ball.
+- Remove the dough from the fridge, divide it into 14 pieces, and then flour your hands and roll each piece into a ball.

 - Fold over to make a half-moon and press the borders to seal well the empanada.